civican/legisinfo/44-1/bills/C-69/bill_text.md

 Paragraph 23(c) of the Act is replaced by the following:

-a jurisdiction that, **in relation to** a designated project **in respect of which the Minister has** approved a **substitution** under section 31, conducts an assessment of the **effects of the designated project** or **undertakes activities** under **an agreement** or **arrangement referred to in paragraph 114(1)(f) in relation to the assessment of those effects**.
+a jurisdiction that, in relation to a designated project in respect of which the Minister has approved a substitution under section 31, conducts an assessment of the effects of the designated project or undertakes activities under an agreement or arrangement referred to in paragraph 114(1)(f) in relation to the assessment of those effects.

 ### Section 279

   **(1)** Subsection 28(3) of the Act is replaced by the following:

     **(3)** The report must set out the effects that, in the Agency's opinion, are likely to be caused by the carrying out of the designated project.
-It must also indicate, from among the effects set out in the report, those that are adverse effects within federal jurisdiction and those that are direct or incidental adverse effects, and specify, **from among** those **adverse** effects **within federal jurisdiction and direct or incidental adverse effects, the ones that are likely to be, to some extent, significant** and the extent to which **they** are significant.
+It must also indicate, from among the effects set out in the report, those that are adverse effects within federal jurisdiction and those that are direct or incidental adverse effects, and specify, from among those adverse effects within federal jurisdiction and direct or incidental adverse effects, the ones that are likely to be, to some extent, significant and the extent to which they are significant.

   **(2)** Paragraph 28(5)(a) of the Act is replaced by the following: